shashidharreddydakuri/getyourhr/server/README.md

 # getyourhr

-backend with nodejs and dotnet, frontend with react and angular
+backend with nodejs and dotnet